baskauf/baskauf.github.io/cv.md

 Plants of the Southeastern United States: A Field Botany Course on CD*.
 Missouri Botanical Garden Press, St. Louis, MO.

-Contributor of over 100 images to Kershner, B. et al. 2008. *National Wildlife Federation Field Guide to Trees of North America*.
-Sterling Publishing Co., New York, as well as numerous other field guides, books, textbooks, magazines, and websites.
-My plant images have also been featured on the covers of *Journal of Heredity* vol.100 (4; Jul/Aug 2009), *Journal of Chemical Education* vol. 84 (6; Jun 2007), and *City Trees* (Jan/Feb 2009).

 **Grants received**\
 WikiCite for Librarians: Interactive Learning Pathways for Information